christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 category: books
 ---

-# TThe Dragon Kings of Crimea, Volume Two: The Birth of Christianity — From Serapis Cult to Flavian Forgery
+# The Dragon Kings of Crimea, Volume Two: The Birth of Christianity — From Serapis Cult to Flavian Forgery

 **By Ralph Perrier**